dcmi/dcmi_foaf_agreement/reports/DCMI_FOAF_Report_to_community_2019.md

 "DCMI will mirror the FOAF Subversion project."

-* FOAF was copied from http://svn.foaf-project.org/foaf/ to https://github.com/foaf/foaf.
-As of July 2017, the website explains:
+* FOAF was copied from http://svn.foaf-project.org/foaf/ to https://github.com/foaf/foaf .
+Since July 2017, the website explains:

 > This is a 2015 reflection of the main FOAF project Subversion repository into
 > Github.